 Where to eat🌯?

 Piece of cake, I will return to Alella and head directly to this restaurant without a doubt.
 Catalan food with dreamy details and excellent quality.
-I have to say I was surprised by the bill, super budget-friendly (Taking into consideration the kind of place it is).
-So head there and enjoy every moment of it!
+I have to say I was surprised by the bill, budget-friendly.

 🚩 Els Garrofers